allison-johnson/sinatra-practice-it/notes.md

 To do
-- From homepage '/' sign up doesn't work ... also log in takes you to your teacher show page if you're already logged in, is that what i want???

 - On login show page, include link to sign up page in case someone doesn't have an account

 - Teacher show page URL should be /teachers/:username instead of /teachers/:id